imprshnt/OIBSIP_WebDevelopment_Task3/README.md

-Project Name: Thermè — A Classy Temperature Converter
+Project Name: Climeè — A Classy Temperature Converter

 What’s the goal?
 To create a temperature converter that’s not just useful, but also looks elegant and unique — inspired by classic, timeless design.
 It lets users convert between Celsius and Fahrenheit easily, while feeling polished and different from usual apps.